Living-Technologies/OrgaSegment/README.md

 For more info see trackpy.link [documentation](http://soft-matter.github.io/trackpy/v0.6.1/generated/trackpy.link.html)

 ---
-## Interference / predictions using SLURM batch manager
+## Inference / predictions using SLURM batch manager
-Instead of running the interactive app you can also run interference on a compute cluster using SLURM batch manager.
+Instead of running the interactive app you can also run inference on a compute cluster using SLURM batch manager.

 If needed adjust the SLURM cluster setting in ./predict.sh and the configuration (including tracking settings) correct model configuration file in ./conf/

 <u>Make sure you have installed the OrgaSegment conda environment on your SLURM cluster.</u>

-To run interference, execute the following on the correct node of a SLURM cluster:
+To run inference, execute the following on the correct node of a SLURM cluster:
 ```sh
 cd OrgaSegment
 sbatch predict.sh -p -t -c conf/OrganoidBasicConfig20211215.py -f /data/folder/images/
 ```
 predict.sh options:
-* -p: interference on data
+* -p: inference on data
 * -t: tracking on segmented organoids
-* -c [config file]: location of configuration file to use with interference
+* -c [config file]: location of configuration file to use with inference
-* -f [data folder]: location of folder with imaging data to run interference on
+* -f [data folder]: location of folder with imaging data to run inference on

-<u>Predict.sh can run only interference, only tracking or combined.
+<u>Predict.sh can run only inference, only tracking or combined.
 A different configuration file can be selected if needed.
 </u>

 ## Train on HPC using SLURM batch manager